 This project is at the cutting edge of investigations of the increase in infection resulting from airborne pollution.

-Our ground breaking studies, which received worldwide media attention, showed that exposure to PM alters the behaviour of respiratory tract bacteria (Hussey et al., 2017).
-Our publication showed that PM induces changes in Streptococcus pneumoniae and Staphylococcus aureus biofilm composition, structure, and function and importantly altered the tolerance of biofilms to antibiotics (Hussey et al., 2017), and in vivo colonisation of the respiratory tract.
+Our studies showed that exposure to particulate matter (PM) a key component of air pollution alters respiratory tract bacteria colonisation, and induces changes in Streptococcus pneumoniae and Staphylococcus aureus biofilm formation and importantly altered the tolerance of biofilms to antibiotics (Hussey et al., 201).

-Our recent data have shown that PM alters the biofilms and adherence to human epithelial cells of several other respiratory pathogens and alters bacterial regulatory responses.
-Additionally we have shown that exposure to different particle pollutants, such as brake dust, also alters bacterial biofilm formation.
-However we do not know how PM causes these phenotypic responses.
+Our recent data show that PM alters the biofilms and adherence to human epithelial cells of several other respiratory pathogens and alters bacterial regulatory responses.
+Additionally, we have shown that exposure to different particle pollutants, such as brake dust, also alters bacterial biofilm formation.
+However, we do not know how PM causes these responses.

-Therefore the aim of this project is to further explore that PM affects bacterial behaviour increasing our understanding of how air pollution causes increased infectious disease.
+Therefore, the aim of this project is to further explore how PM affects pathogen colonisation and virulence increasing our understanding of how air pollution causes increased infectious disease.